pirhoo/spytula/docs/api.md

-# API Documentation
+# API Reference

-Welcome to the API documentation for Spytula.
+Welcome to the API reference for Spytula.
 This section provides detailed information about the classes, methods, and attributes available in the Spytula library.

 ## SpytulaBuilder